1 What is DofE?

 If you are interested in taking part ask at your school or college, or find out more on the Duke of Edinburgh's Award website.

 If you have any general enquiries about taking part within West Sussex, please email email@example.com.

-One of the guiding principles of the Duke of Edinburgh is that the Award should be achievable by all and personalised; the 'West Sussex Virtual Centre' is there to make this happen.
+One of the guiding principles of taking part in the Duke of Edinburgh Award is that it should be achievable by all and personalised.